 Busting a Hand – Where any player or the dealer hits their hand and the resulting hand count exceeds 21 the hand is ‘bust’ and automatically loses.

 Dealer’s Hand – Once all players have completed their turns (and at least one has not bust their hand) the dealer will then play their hand.
 The dealer must play their hand according to the game’s fixed ‘Dealer Rule’.
 This prescribes a hand count under which (a) the dealer must hit their hand and (b) on or above which they must stand if they have not bust.
 This is typically a hand count of 17.

 Result – Where neither the player nor the dealer have bust, the person holding the highest hand count wins the game.

-Beware Lower Pays for Blackjack –If the game plays no differently from traditional Blackjack, but only pays Blackjack wins at 6/5 or less you might want to look elsewhere.
+Beware of Lower Pays for Blackjack – If the game plays no differently from traditional blackjack, but only pays blackjack wins at 6/5 or less – you might want to look elsewhere.
 That change in pays favours the house against the player.

 Play Free Blackjack – The best online casino games include ‘free play’ or ‘demo’ modes that let you play for fun using dummy money.
 This is a great way to learn the game and get comfortable with its strategy before you commit playing for real.

 Once you’ve become comfortable with the basics of Blackjack, there are scores of variations to explore at the best online casinos.
 The following is not an exhaustive list but highlights some popular and interesting options: